donBarbos/telegram-bot-template/README.md

 - `REDIS_PASSWORD` — Redis database password, empty by default
 - `REDIS_PORT` — port from Redis database

-> *I use Redis for Finite State Machine, and PostgreSQL as Database for storing notes*
+> *I use Redis for Finite State Machine, and PostgreSQL as Database*

 # Tech Stack